SymposiumOrganization/EQLearner/README.md

 Create a python virtual enviroment with ```python -m venv env``` and activate it with ```source env/bin/activate``` Install the library with ```pip install ./lib/``` or ```pip install -e ./lib/``` if you want the editable mode.
-Eventually, run ```py.test test/``` for checking that everything went well Then check the two jupyters in the how tos
+Eventually, run ```py.test test/``` for checking that everything went well Then check the two jupyters in the jupyter folder